lgmgeo/liftoverSV/README.md

    - Case5: The REF and ALT features are represented with complex sequences:
        - Deletion: the REF sequence is not at the beginning of the ALT sequence e.g. `REF="ATTCTTG" and ALT="TC"
        - Insertion: the ALT sequence is not at the beginning of the REF sequence e.g. `REF="TC" and ALT="ATTCTTG"
+       - Insertion with a Single Breakend: the REF sequence is not at the opposite side of the "." in the ALT sequence e.g. `REF="G" and ALT=".TTTTTTC"
    => See "OUTPUTFILE.unmapped" file for details

 * Check/Update INFO/CIPOS and INFO/CIEND, so that in the target build: